chrisshiplet/html5quickstart/README.md

 Parts were adapted from [Eric Meyer's CSS Reset](http://meyerweb.com/eric/tools/css/reset/), [Responsive.gs](http://responsive.gs/), and the [HTML5 Boilerplate](http://html5boilerplate.com/).

 Feel free to modify and use in your projects as you wish, although a link to [my site](http://nearengine.com) or the [GitHub repo](http://github.com/nearengine/html5quickstart) is always appreciated.

+##Minor Changelog

+###0.9.1

+Converted breakpoint to em rather than px, to provide better support for browser zooming.